Family Law - Custody & Visitation

 - Are there half-siblings involved?

-- Has there been a substantial change in circumstances?
+- Has there been a large change in circumstances?

 - All relevant aspects in a child's life